VelinGeorgiev/nodejs-preact-ssr-starter/README.md

 ### Caveat

-As there isn't build tooling to split server form client components, in some situations we might need to maintain a server and a client component.
-See `Box.js` and `Box.mjs`.
+As there aren't build tools to split server from client components, we might need to maintain a server and a client component in some situations.
+See `Box.mjs` and `Box.js`.
+I am yet to find a more elegant way to handle this.

-### Simple naming convension to diffirentiate client from server components
+### Simple naming convention to differentiate client from server components

-I use `.js` file extension for client components and `.mjs` file extension for server components.
+I use the `.js` file extension for client components and the `.mjs` file extension for server components.

-###